RickeyBoy/ScreenshotableView/README.md

-## 🛠 使用 Swift Package Manager 引入工程
+## 🛠 Adding to Your Project Using Swift Package Manager

-通过 Xcode `File > Swift Packages > Add Pacage Dependency...`，再输入 `https://github.com/RickeyBoy/ScreenshotableView` 搜索添加即可
+In Xcode, go to `File > Swift Packages > Add Package Dependency...`, then enter `https://github.com/RickeyBoy/ScreenshotableView` to search and add it.